nativefier/nativefier-icons/README.md

 - [ ] Proper naming conventions (Suggessions are welcome!)
 - [ ] CI tests for pull requests
 - [ ] Just use a `.png` and let CI convert the icons to the other formats

+## Credits

+Some logos are sourced and converted from the really awesome svg logo repository [gilbarbara/logos](https://github.com/gilbarbara/logos).

+All logos appearing on the site are the property of their respective owners.